GiorgioPeng/weChatRobot/README.md

 # weChatRobort
 > make a wechat robort with hao son
 ---
-## aim: to solution people do not have time to chat with their boyfriends/girlfriends
+## aim: to solve people do not have time to chat with their boyfriends/girlfriends
 ---
 ### dependece: wxpy
 > u should install wxpy at first